coreos/coreos-kubernetes/Documentation/deploy-master.md

 **DaemonSets** are used to run copies of a Pod on _every_ node, or on a subset of nodes that match a label query.
 As the number of matched nodes changes, the number of Pods stay in sync.

-Components like the Kubernetes Scheduler, Controller Manager, and DNS server must run in a highly available fashion _anywhere_ in the cluster.
-Thus, Deployments exist for each of these.
-Use the Deployments section of the Console, or `kubectl --namespace=kube-system get deployments` to review your Deployments.
+Deployments exist for components like the Kubernetes Scheduler, Controller Manager, and DNS server to enable them to run in a highly available fashion _anywhere_ in the cluster.
+Use the Deployments page in Tectonic Console or `kubectl --namespace=kube-system get deployments` to review your Deployments.

-The Kubernetes proxy and flannel are run with a DaemonSet because they must run on every node.
-Earlier we saw that masters and workers differ in their Kubelet flags, most notably in the `--node-labels` flag.
-These flags will be used in conjunction with a “node selector” to run the API server on nodes labeled “node-role.kubernetes.io/master”.
-Since the API server is critical to the cluster, this allows for easy scale out and simplifies networking, as the masters autoscaling group can be placed directly behind a load balancer.
+DaemonSets exist for the Kubernetes proxy and flannel to ensure that they run on every node.
+Kubernetes masters and workers differ in their Kubelet flags, most notably in the `--node-labels` flag.
+These flags will be used in conjunction with a “node selector” to run the API server on nodes labeled `node-role.kubernetes.io/master`.
+Since the API server is critical to the cluster, this allows for easy scale out and simplifies networking, as the master's autoscaling group can be placed directly behind a load balancer.
 The address of the load balancer was shown earlier when you ran `kubectl cluster-info`.

 Both the Kubernetes proxy and flannel objects build off the Pod, which is why you see so many Pods running in the namespace. **Reconciliation loops**  are utilized by both objects to ensure the correct Pods are running at all times.

 ## Inspect the deployed node locally

-With the cluster up and kubectl working, explore the cluster to see its components..
+With the cluster up and kubectl working, explore the cluster to see its components.

 First, use kubectl to list the Kubernetes's Node Resources; Nodes are the name Kubernetes gives any machine or virtual machine in a Kubernetes cluster.